clarkfitzg/extensible_rcode/review.md

 ## Extensibility

 Some schedulers must be tied to their code generators.
-For example, `fork_join_schedule` is a scheduling algorithm that returns a more specialized schedule that supports a particular type of code generator.
-Then we don't want to use the `default_code_generator`.
 We want the runtime to figure out what the most appropriate code generator is and use that.

 This is where the extensibility through object oriented programming comes in.